hypn/docker-node-security-checker/README.md

 # Usage

-Builds and image with "snyk" and "nps", and a "/tmp/scan.sh" script to look for vulnerabilities in your node project.
+Builds and image with "snyk" and "nsp", and a "/tmp/scan.sh" script to look for vulnerabilities in your node project.
 It expects your code to be mounted at "/src" (see command below) and "node_modules" to already be installed (so consider running "npm install" before running this).